fengxia41103/myblog/content/workspace/odoo/loading.md

 Tags: odoo8, internal
 Slug: odoo8 server loading process
 Author: Feng Xia
-Summary: This article analyzes the bootup process of ODOO8.
-We have traced
-    its call stack and have, from its source code, pinpointed what is in the core of a ODOO8 server.

-# ODOO8 server loading

 During daily development of ODOO8 modules, one thing
 I have been noticing is the slowness when ODOO first boot up.